Capersjr-Dev/profits-of-rage/src/pages/blog/2019-02-12-sample-blog-post-entry.md

 ---
 # The Time is Now

 I have looked high and low to find a CMS that can satisfy my myriad uses.
 This might be the one.
-But I need to _**review**_ it all.
+But I need to **_review_** it all.

 ![](/img/d29f5eea-172a-49f5-8248-346c30cdd343.jpeg "Dramatic Clouds")

  Once I have this knocked down I can work on customizing it to my style and color palette.
+Or I can leave it plain.